Skip to main content

 Weekly Columns

 Washington, DC – Congressman Tom Cole (OK-04), a member of the House Committee on Appropriations, released the following statement after the U.S. House of Representatives passed H.R.
-2028, the Energy and Water Development and Related Agencies Appropriations Act for fiscal year 2016.
+2578, the Commerce, Justice, Science and Related Agencies (CJS) Appropriations Act for fiscal year 2016.
+The legislation addresses federal programs and areas of government related to law enforcement, national security, scientific research and space exploration.

 Weekly Columns